Rock’s Most Famous New Year’s Eve Shows

 Rock's Most Famous New Year's Eve Shows would have to include this magical night at San Francisco's Winterland Ballroom, which shuttered in style with a behemoth farewell concert that went on for more than eight hours.
 Remarkably, the Grateful Dead played a stunning six of those hours.
 Several other huge acts, including Springsteen, were part of a series of late 1978 shows that culminated with the Dead's final epic performance on New Year's Eve.
 Tom Petty, the Ramones, the Tubes and Smokey Robinson also performed concerts at Winterland during its last weeks.
 In 2003, the venue's final days were turned into a record and movie, called The Closing of Winterland.

-Motley Crue played their final concert on Dec.
-31, 2015, at the Staples Center in Los Angeles.
-The show concluded a sweeping 160-plus-concert trek which began in July 2014, but only after they signed an agreement legally barring members from touring as Motley Crue again.
-But less than five years later, they announced that they were going to hit the road again, playing stadiums in the summer of 2020 with Def Leppard, Poison and Joan Jett.
+Motley Crue announced that a Dec.
+31, 2015, at the Staples Center in Los Angeles would be their final concert.
+The date concluded a sweeping 160-plus-concert trek that began in July 2014, but only after they signed an agreement legally barring members from touring as Motley Crue again.
+Less than five years later, however, they announced plans to play again on a bill with Def Leppard, Poison and Joan Jett.